SamyPesse/parse-changelog/README.md

 > {
     title: "Release notes",
-    intro: "All notable changes to this project will be documented in this file.
-This project adheres to [Semantic Versioning](http://semver.org/).",
+    intro: "All notable changes to this project will be documented in this file.",
     versions: [
         {
             tag: "1.0.0",